An overview to Airbnb experiences: Pros and Cons

 Payouts

-Airbnb charges a 20% commission fee for every experience booked through the platform.
-The fee is calculated from the price that hosts set for the experience.
-Guests are shown the total price that they’ll pay to book.
+Airbnb charges a 20% service fee for each experience booked through the platform.
+This fee is calculated based on the price set by the host, and guests see the full price at checkout with no additional service fees.

 What makes a good Airbnb experience?